-Obtaining sea control is not an end in and of itself, as Wayne Hughes reminds us with his one Cornerstone that is arguably more of an operational, vice tactical, maxim, "The Seat of Purpose is on Land."
-As the Hughes maxim suggests, sea control, historically referred to as command of the sea, represents a condition that better enables use of the sea, which in turn supports the attainment of higher ends or objectives.
-Thus, exercising sea control is the ultimate purpose of struggling to obtain sea control.
+In a broad sense, the primary purpose of a navy in wartime is to guarantee the unimpeded use of the sea to influence events on land while concurrently preventing the same by the enemy.
+This entails setting the conditions to use the sea at low risk (obtaining sea control) and then using the sea to perform other functions and tasks.
+Thus, obtaining sea control is not an end in and of itself, as naval theorist Wayne Hughes reminds us with his one Cornerstone which is arguably more of an operational, vice tactical, maxim, "The Seat of Purpose is on Land."
+As the Hughes maxim suggests, sea control represents a condition that better enables use of the sea, and effective use of the sea in turn supports the attainment of higher ends or objectives.
+Thus, exercising sea control (effective use of the sea) is the ultimate purpose of struggling to obtain sea control.
 In Dr. Milan Vego's words, exercising sea control "...equates to exploitation of the operational or strategic success."

 Logically, one should only choose to expend the significant effort and resources to obtain control of the sea if there is intent or need to use the sea for some specific purpose.
 In Dr. Geoffrey Till's words, one primary "use to which commanding the sea could be put" is to attack the enemy's maritime trade and/or protect friendly trade.
-This is often generically called maritime "trade warfare," and was specifically codified as one of the objectives of naval warfare introduced in JMO-20: destroying enemy and preserving friendly military and economic potential at sea.
+This is often generically called maritime "trade warfare," and was specifically codified as one of the objectives of naval warfare introduced in JMO-18: destroying enemy and preserving friendly military and economic potential at sea.

-In a broad sense, the primary purpose of a navy in wartime is to guarantee the unimpeded use of the sea to influence events on land while concurrently preventing the same by the enemy.
-With this in mind, the other broad way in which the sea might be used in war is to project power.
+The other broad way in which the sea might be used in war is to project power.
 In codifying the main functions of navies, when Wayne Hughes used the term "delivery of goods and services ashore," as mentioned in the quote at the top of this page, his intended concept was broad; he did not intend this phrase to be narrowly perceived as purely equating to logistics - i.e. the delivery of food, munitions, fuel, and so forth.
-Rather, Hughes' conceptualization of this broad navy function also includes the delivery of other "goods:" the projection of combat power in the form of kinetic or non-kinetic fires (cruise missile strikes, carrier aviation, naval gunfire, electronic attack, etc.) or insertion of combat forces ashore (whether by amphibious assault or more permissive offload of ground combat units).
+Rather, Hughes' conceptualization of this broad navy function includes the delivery of other "goods:" the projection of combat power in the form of kinetic or non-kinetic fires (cruise missile strikes, carrier aviation, naval gunfire, electronic attack, etc.) or insertion of combat forces ashore (whether by amphibious assault or more permissive offload of ground combat units).
 In the latter case, transportation of personnel and equipment, one can think of a navy as a means to expand the available maneuver space for a ground force by exercising sea control, as demonstrated many times throughout history in places such as Normandy and Inchon.
 Some may argue that the era of amphibious assault is over, given the advancements in lethality of littoral systems and coastal defenses.
-Whether or not that is true is a point of debate.
 However, the era of expeditionary operations in a broader sense is certainly not over; delivering combat power from the sea to the land in some form will likely remain an important consideration for the foreseeable future and remains one of the most important facets of exercising sea control.

 This session will initially consider various ways of exercising sea control, and then will focus more specifically on naval power projection, to include amphibious warfare.
-Maritime trade warfare will be covered in greater detail in the following session, JMO-24.
+Maritime trade warfare will be covered in greater detail in the following session, JMO-22.